SignalProducer

 Swift

-public func skip(first count: Int) -> SignalProducer<Value, Error>
+public func skip(first count: Int) -> SignalProducer<Value, Error>Parameters

 Return Value